From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 - Socca (a flatbread made from chickpea flour).

-You might be interested in reading about what I love about Nice, France.
+Related: What I love about Nice, France.

-VISIT NICE:
+VISITING NICE:

 Nice is a popular tourist destination, but perhaps the most iconic landmark in Nice is “le Promenade des Anglais,” known locally as just “le Promenade.”
 Visitors can admire the beaches as they stroll along the 7km stretch of seafront.